Francisco Blake Mora: Controversy

 Nevertheless, the man that posted the Twitter message was interviewed through a phone call on live television, and claimed that his tweet was a prank among a community of internet surfers that were attempting to make predictions online.
-On another note, Hiram Fernando Escobar said his brother Pedro, co-pilot of the ship, told him two days before the incident that the helicopter was not ready to travel on Friday, the day he crashed in a mountainous area south of Mexico City.
+On another note, Hiram Fernando Escobar said his brother Pedro, co-pilot of the aircraft, told him two days before the incident that the helicopter was not ready to travel on Friday, the day he crashed in a mountainous area south of Mexico City.
 Pedro Escobar allegedly told his brother that the helicopter was "not well" and presented signs of failure.
 In addition, the helicopter, an Aérospatiale Super Puma, was bought from a casino in the United States in 1985, and had been used for governmental purposes in Mexico since 1987.
 The controversy lies on the idea that the helicopter was "out-of-date" and that it was bought with a considerable amount of flight hours.